 Military

-The Virginia Beach MSA has the largest concentration of military personnel outside of the Pentagon, with 89,604 active-duty military personnel here representing every branch in the Armed Forces.
-In addition, there are 52,240 civilian employees and about 279,000 people who are military-connected.
+The Virginia Beach MSA has the largest concentration of military personnel outside of the Pentagon, with 96,835 active-duty military personnel here representing every branch of the Armed Forces.

 Local Military Headquarters